reddyeswaranush/interviewprep/README.md

-Sure, here's a README for your GitHub project, focused on its current state:

----

 # Interviewprep

 InterviewMate is a Python-based interactive interview simulator powered by the Google Gemini API.
 This tool helps users practice for technical interviews in various fields by asking relevant questions, providing real-time feedback on their answers, and generating a comprehensive performance summary.